ManahilHussain70/Calculator_App/README.md

 - % Percentage conversion
 - 🧹 Clear and Delete functions
 - Modern & responsive UI design
-- Works on Android and iOS
+- Works on Android and iOS.

 ---